 - Finally, click on the Print button to see the result.

-4. Use of Power Query Editor to Select First Row as Header
+4. Using Power Query Editor to Select the First Row as Header

 - In the first place, choose the Data tab and click on From Table/Range.

 - Secondly, a Create Table window will appear.